 Is Student Orientation, Advising, and Registration (SOAR) included in Wisconsin Experience Summer Launch?

 - No, students will register for and attend SOAR whenever works best for them.
 More information is available on the SOAR website.

 Is placement testing included in Wisconsin Experience Summer Launch?

-- Placement testing is not included in the program.
+- Placement testing is not included in the program program but we encourage WESL participants to complete their placement testing as soon as possible in case test results are needed for your placement into your WESL 3 credit course.
 For information about placement testing, please see the Testing and Evaluation Services website.

 Can I take another class during Wisconsin Experience Summer Launch?

 - It is not recommended for students to enroll in additional courses.
 Five credits is a substantial amount of work, and online courses require a high degree of independent time management.

 Can I participate in more than one early start program throughout the summer?